 Accreditation.
-UToledo's HIA online degree program and certificate program are accredited by the Commission on Accreditation for Health Informatics and Information Management (CAHIIM).
+UToledo’s HIA online degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management (CAHIIM).
 The majority of HIA courses are certified by Quality Matters, which monitors the quality of online courses.

 UT Virtual Labs.
 Labs and virtual computers on UToledo's campus are available 24/7.
 HIA students use software exclusive to UT's health information administration program.

 Get professional practice experience.

 "Initially, I enrolled in the CHIA for personal enrichment.
 The more courses I completed, the more appealing I found health information administration.
 For my professional practical experience, I was very fortunate to collaborate with the Hospital Council of Northwest Ohio in creation of their Information Security Policy.
 This was an incredibly rewarding experience, and I was very proud to be associated with an organization that helps so many people and is dedicated to enhancing the health status of the citizens of northwest Ohio."

 Mary Gorman, RHIA, CHDA